- Where do I pick up and drop off my student?

 - What kind of results have you seen from ChickTech: High School?

-You can pick up and drop off in the parking lot in front of Cate Student Center, Lot 9 on the Campus Map.
+You can pick up and drop off your student at the Science and Math Building.
+You can park in parking lots 5 or 6 on the Campus Map.

-Once you are on campus, go into the Cate Student Center.
+Once you are on campus, go into the Science and Math Building.
 The registration tables will be set up in the front lobby.
 We look forward to seeing you!

 Yes!
 We hope you take lots of pictures.
 Please include our hashtag #chicktechrdu on your pictures so we can enjoy them too!
 We will be providing a photo booth and hiring a photographer to help capture all the exciting moments.
 You can follow us on our social media sites to check out the excitement before, during, and after the event.